11 Exciting Things to do In Sarasota With Kids While on Vacation

 9. Visit the Marie Selby Botanical Gardens

-You’ll feel like you’re in a garden oasis when entering the Marie Selby Botanical Gardens!
+In fact, you’ll feel like you’re in a garden oasis when entering the Marie Selby Botanical Gardens!

-You don’t need to know a lot about flowers or plant life to enjoy it here, for the stunning scenery and ocean views speak for themselves.
+The best thing is is that you don’t need to know a lot about flowers or plant life to enjoy it here, for the stunning scenery and ocean views speak for themselves.

 As one of the best things to do in Sarasota with kids, the Marie Selby Botanical Gardens is home to the spectacular Children’s Rainforest Garden.